2kloc/trellis-monit/README.md

     stop program  = "/etc/init.d/nginx stop"
     group www-data
 ```
-Check out the [Monit doccumentation](https://mmonit.com/wiki/Monit/ConfigurationExamples) for other examples.
+Check out the [Monit documentation](https://mmonit.com/wiki/Monit/ConfigurationExamples) for other examples.

 Role Variables
 --------------
-You can use thoses variables to configure Monit like you want.
+You can use these variables to configure Monit like you want.
+The variables could be add into `group_vars/all/main.yml`

 ```yaml